 PGY1 Pharmacy Residency Preceptor - Psychiatry

 Chloe received her doctor of pharmacy degree from the University of Rhode Island in 2005.
 She then completed a PGY1 Psychiatric Pharmacy Practice Residency at Louis Stokes Cleveland Veterans Affairs Medical Center in Cleveland, Ohio.
 She then returned to Rhode Island as a clinically skilled staff pharmacist at Women and Infant’s Hospital.
-Her dream was to join pharmacy team at Butler Hospital in Providence, RI.
+Her dream was to join the pharmacy team at Butler Hospital in Providence, RI.
 She did not have to wait long as an evening shift staff pharmacist position became available in December 2006.
 In 2011, she transitioned into a new role as the Clinical Coordinator at Butler Hospital.
 She is an active member of the Care New England Pharmacy & Therapeutics and Butler Hospital Antimicrobial Stewardship Committees.
 At home, she enjoys spending time with her 2 young daughters and son, reading fictional crime novels, and sewing Halloween costumes.

 Clinical Pharmacist

-PGY1 Pharmacy Residency Co-Preceptor – Anticoagulation Clinic
+PGY1 Pharmacy Residency Co-Preceptor –Hematology/Oncology Clinic

 Clinical Pharmacist